openstack/openstack-manuals/doc/config-reference/source/tables/ironic-ilo.rst

      - (Port number) Port to be used for iLO operations
    * - ``client_timeout`` = ``60``
      - (Integer) Timeout (in seconds) for iLO operations
+   * - ``default_boot_mode`` = ``auto``
+     - (String) Default boot mode to be used in provisioning when "boot_mode" capability is not provided in the "properties/capabilities" of the node.
+The default is "auto" for backward compatibility.
+When "auto" is specified, default boot mode will be selected based on boot mode settings on the system.
    * - ``power_retry`` = ``6``
      - (Integer) Number of times a power operation needs to be retried
    * - ``power_wait`` = ``2``